francoiscitroen1977/creditcardproject/README.md

 ## Why this repo?
 - Clean separation of UI, services, parsers, and models
-- Heuristic parser that works entirely locally (no third-party APIs)
+- Deterministic parser that works entirely locally (no third-party APIs)

 ## Quickstart
 ```bash